dkarthe/Now-Use-Me/_posts/2017-10-02-jekylll-seo-tag.md

 title: Installing Jekyll SEO Tag
 tag:
    - tech
+hero:
+overlay: green
 published: true
 ---
 <!--break-->

-'Add the following to your site's Gemfile: gem 'jekyll-seo-tag'
+`Add the following to your site's Gemfile: gem 'jekyll-seo-tag'
 Add the following to your site's _config.yml:
 plugins:
   - jekyll-seo-tag
 Add the following right before </head> in your site's template(s):
-{% seo %}'
+{% seo %}`